 Pregnant women often find relief in knowing nausea and vomiting are typically gone by the 11th week.
 Eating is now less of a task, but that does not mean consuming any and all food is fair game.
 Expecting women need to eat a well-balanced diet to keep the fetus healthy.
 The uterus has grown to the size of a grapefruit and can be felt easily by touch.
 If multiples are growing inside the womb, the uterus will be larger and morning sickness may stick around for a few more weeks.

 Eleven weeks adds up to about 3 months of emotional highs and lows for dad.
 It is important for expecting fathers to get out and enjoy life once in a while without pregnancy emotions in tow.
-Pickup basketball with friends or a round of golf is great choices to gather thoughts and refocus.
+Playing basketball with friends or a round of golf are great ways to gather thoughts and refocus.

 Around the 11th week blood flow between mother and fetus continues to get better.
 The fetus needs blood rich in vitamins, nutrients and oxygen.
 Smoking and drinking are two habits that should be left behind during pregnancy.
 Both alcohol and nicotine pass through the mother's blood and the placenta into the fetus.